cnduffield/OCPVirtNotes/README.md

 In clone if you don't have the names correct the backup restore will not work

-#Backup and Recovery for Virtual Machines notes
+# Backup and Recovery for Virtual Machines notes
 Select  All projects to see the operators
 Before restoring make sure you set your project/namespace to vmexamples You will have to flip between projects/namespace
+Note there is a UI but partially complete

 # Network Management
 Helpful blog